← Back to Blog

 Hepatomegaly absent1521.00 mg/dL0.60–1.90

-U = 17635.5 · p < .001 · r = 0.39 (medium)
+U = 17635.5 · P < .001 · r = 0.39 (medium)

-Serum bilirubin was significantly higher in patients with hepatomegaly (median 2.55 mg/dL, IQR 1.10–5.80) than in those without (median 1.00 mg/dL, IQR 0.60–1.90), U = 17635.5, p < .001, r = .39.
+Serum bilirubin was significantly higher in patients with hepatomegaly (median 2.55 mg/dL, IQR 1.10–5.80) than in those without (median 1.00 mg/dL, IQR 0.60–1.90), U = 17635.5, P < .001, r = 0.39.

 Example output.
-Figures are illustrative.

 Example data: Vanderbilt University Department of Biostatistics public teaching datasets (hbiostat.org/data).
 Figures computed with scipy from real data.